 When can the proposed ordinance or declaration of policy be submitted to voters?

-The measure shall be submitted to the voters at the next election held no fewer than 95 days after the date said measure is transmitted to the Director of Elections.5
+The measure shall be submitted to the voters at the next election held no fewer than 95 days after the date of the said measure is transmitted to the Director of Elections.6

 Grassroots methods require proponents of a measure to gain the support of their fellow San Francisco residents by collecting the required number of signatures.
 The number of signatures to qualify an initiative measure for the ballot varies depending upon the type of measure, whether it is submitted to voters at a regular or special election, and the total number of voters in the previous election.

 - Number of Signatures: Equal to or exceed 10 percent of the total number of voters in the Department’s most recent official report of registration to the Secretary of State.